firebitsbr/fraud-detection-neuromorphic/docs/phase3_summary.md

 - Complete CI/CD pipeline with automated testing and deployment
 - Comprehensive monitoring with Prometheus and Grafana
 - Automated deployment scripts and health checks
-- Complete documentation and usage examples
+- Complete documentation and usesge examples

 ---